glxxpublic/HA-GoogleDriveSecurity/README.md

 ## In order to run the script you should first do the following steps:
 1. Follow the instruction here to enable API and do all preparation needed: https://developers.google.com/drive/api/quickstart/python
-2. Make sure to put credentials.json inside config directory
+2. Make sure to put credentials.json inside config directory, if needed, you can get credentials.json from https://console.cloud.google.com/apis/credentials, below OAuth 2.0 Client IDs section, get in to your project and below client secrets you can download the credentials json
 3. Create new python virtual env
 4. Install requirements by using <code>pip install -r requirements</code>
 5. Configure the time frequency you would like the script to check your drive changes on CHECK_NEW_FILES_FREQUENCY